silpi70/ToDoMVCSingtel/README.md

 ###Steps :

-###Please follow the below step to Run from command prompt  :
+###Please follow the below steps to Run from command prompt  :

 1)clone the project from GitHub (https://github.com/silpi70/ToDoMVCSingtel.git)